 By default, a Python program is free to assign (bind), and reassign (rebind), any variable to any type of object at any time.
 This is considered safe in general since the type of the object is carried in the object and if a variable is rebound, then any future calls using that variable will check the type recorded in the object to decide the validity of the operation.
 See, however, clause 6.36 Ignored Error Status and Unhandled Exceptions for a discussion of the vulnerabilities associated with failed checks.

 Variables are created when they are first assigned a value (see subclause 6.17 Choice of Clear Names [NAI] for more on this subject).
 Variables are generic in that they do not have a type, they simply reference objects which hold the object’s type information.
-Variables in an expression are replaced with the object they reference when that expression is evaluated therefore a variable must be explicitly assigned before being referenced otherwise a run-time exception is raised:

-a = 1

-if a == 1 : print(b) # error – b is not defined

-When line 1 above is interpreted an object of type integer is created to hold the value 1 and the variable a is created and linked to that object.
-The second line illustrates how an error is raised if a variable (b in this case) is referenced before being assigned to an object.

-a = 1

-b = a

-a = 'x'

-print(a,b)#=> x 1

-Variables can share references as above – b is assigned to the same object as a.
-This is known as a shared reference.
-If a is later reassigned to another object (as in line 3 above), b will still be assigned to the initial object that a was assigned to when b shared the reference, in this case b would equal to 1.

-The subject of shared references requires particular care since its effect varies according to the rules for in-place object changes.
-In-places object changes are allowed only for mutable (that is, alterable) objects.
-Numeric objects and strings are immutable (unalterable).
-Lists and dictionaries are mutable which affects how shared references operate as below:

-a = [1,2,3]

-b = a

-a[0] = 7

-print(a) # [7, 2, 3]

-print(b) # [7, 2, 3]

-In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
-If the shared reference effects are not well understood the change to b can cause unexpected results.

 Automatic conversion occurs only for numeric types of objects.
 Python converts (coerces) from the simplest type up to the most complex type whenever different numeric types are mixed in an expression.
 For example:

 a = 1